plops/slide-tag/README.md

       the same droplet.
     * **Mitochondrial RNA Content:** In snRNA-seq, this percentage should be very low.
 A high value can indicate contamination from the cytoplasm due to ruptured nuclei.
+    * **Total Nuclei Recovery Rate:** The percentage of nuclei from the original tissue slice that are successfully sequenced and spatially mapped is currently around 25% but could be improved by modifying protocol for specific tissues.

 | **KPI**                         | **What it Measures**                                                                                                                 | **How it's Calculated**                                                                                                                                        | **Typical High-Quality Range**                                                    | **Factors Influencing the Metric**                                                                                                                    |
 |:--------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------|